-Guidance on your rent from April 2025.
-This includes information about changes to your rent and why this is happening, how we use your rent and what support is available if you’re struggling to pay your rent.
+Your rent will be changing from April 2026.
+This page includes information about changes to your rent and why this is happening, how we use your rent and what support is available if you’re struggling to pay your rent.

 Changes to your rent